 - Boost Track and Trace: With blockchain, supply chain logistics companies can track and trace products in real-time throughout the entire supply chain.
 This enables more efficient inventory management, faster response to issues, and improved customer service.

 How Does Blockchain Technology Improve Supply Chain Management?

-Supply chains consist of interconnected networks of suppliers and manufacturers, distributors and retailers, auditors, and consumers.
+Supply chains consist of interconnected networks of suppliers and manufacturers, distributors and retailers, auditors, and consumers in blockchain solutions for enterprises.
 The shared IT infrastructure of blockchain development would make workflows more efficient for all parties, regardless of the size of your business network.
 A shared infrastructure would also give auditors more insight into the activities of participants along the value chain.

 Blockchain technology improves supply chain management in several ways: